bazelbuild/rules_go/go/tools/builders/README.rst

 * Builders should accept arguments in three forms:

   * Builder arguments (before ``--``) are interpreted directly by builders.
-    These arguments may or may be passed on to underlying tools.
+    These arguments may or may not be passed on to underlying tools.
   * Tool arguments (after ``--``) are passed on to underlying tools.
 Builders may add additional arguments before or after these.
   * Environment variables are passed on to underlying tools.
 Builders will